harvard-lts/dais-dlq-handler-service/README.md

-# hdc3a-dlq-handler-service
+# dais-dlq-handler-service

-HDC3A DLQ Handler Service (HDHS) is a Python/Flask project written in Python 3 with the goal of handling messages that land in the DLQ for the HDC3A project.
+DAIS DLQ Handler Service (DDHS) is a Python/Flask project written in Python 3 with the goal of handling messages that land in the DLQ.

 ## Development environment setup